LeoGrin/PodcastSpeedup/README.md

 ### Notes:

-The package is quite slow right now (30 minutes for a 1h30 podcast)
+The package is quite slow right now (30 minutes for a 1h30 podcast in automatic mode, 10 minutes otherwise).

 By default, the speakers are ordered according to their first appearance in the podcast.
 Given that the host of the podcast is probably the first speaker, `-s 2 1.3` should speed-up the host x2 and the guest x1.3.
 Note that intro music can sometimes mess the default order of the speakers (to be solved).